canalplus/rx-player/doc/api/player_events.md

 Triggered each times the video DOM element text track changes.

-The payload is either the added TextTrack element or a null element if track is removed.
+The payload is either the corresponding TextTrack element or a null element if no track is set.